CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

 Why the error?
 Simply put we did not tell SWIG about the complex types we are using for member ``simple_map``.
 You may ask how come before when we had ``std::vector<int> array;`` things worked.
-They worked because elsewhere in the CompuCell3D main python wrapper we told SWIG about template ``std::vector<int>``.
+They worked because elsewhere in the CompuCell3D main Python wrapper we told SWIG about template ``std::vector<int>``.
 However now that we are dealing with ``std::map<long int, std::vector<int> > simple_map;`` we need to tell SWIG how to make those object available.
 It is actually quite easy to do.
 We add the following lines to ``CompuCellExtraModules.i``: